MicrosoftDocs/windows-dev-docs/hub/powertoys/fancyzones.md

 # FancyZones utility

 FancyZones is a window manager utility for arranging and snapping windows into efficient layouts to improve your workflow and restore layouts quickly.
-FancyZones allows you to define a set of zone locations to be used as targets for windows on your desktop.
+You can define a set of zone locations to use as targets for windows on your desktop.
 When you drag a window into a zone, or enter the associated keyboard shortcut, the window is resized and repositioned to fill that zone.

 ## Snapping to a single zone with mouse

-First, drag the window.
-By default, you will also need to press and hold the <kbd>Shift</kbd> key (This setting can be disabled via Settings).
+Drag the window.
+By default, you'll also need to select and hold the <kbd>Shift</kbd> key.
 You'll see the zones appear.
 As you move your mouse, hovering over a zone will highlight that zone.

 You can also trigger zone selection mode by using a non-primary mouse button if "Use non-primary mouse button to toggle zone activation" is selected.

-If both "Hold Shift key to activate zones while dragging" and "Use non-primary mouse button to toggle zone activation" are cleared, zones will appear immediately after you start dragging the window.
+If both **Hold Shift key to activate zones while dragging** and **Use non-primary mouse button to toggle zone activation** are cleared, zones will appear immediately after you start dragging the window.

 ![FancyZones in action screenshot.](../images/pt-fancy-zones2.png)

 ## Snapping to a single zone with keyboard

-First select **Override Windows Snap** in the FancyZones settings.
+Select **Override Windows Snap** in the FancyZones settings.
 Use <kbd>Win</kbd>+[arrow keys] to snap a window to a zone.
-Next zone to snap can be chosen either by its index or by relative position.
+Use **Move windows based on** to choose whether to move windows based the zone index or a window's relative position.

 ![Settings for Snapping to Multiple Zones via Keyboard.](../images/pt-window-snap-multiple-zones-w-keyboard-settings.png)